mongodb/libmongocrypt/README.md

 # libmongocrypt #
-The companion C library for field-level encryption in drivers.
+The companion C library for client side encryption in drivers.

+To integrate libmongocrypt with your driver, see the [Integrating libmongocrypt Guide](integrating.md).

 ## Building libmongocrypt ##
 These instructions have been tested on macOS 10.14.1 and Ubuntu 16.04.
-Windows support coming soon.

 First build the following dependencies.